-Though there are many over-the-counter hair loss treatments on the market, most of them don’t offer any real or lasting results.
-Surgery, steroid injections and hair pieces are often expensive or ineffective.
+Though there are many over-the-counter hair loss treatments on the market, a lot of them don’t offer any real or lasting results.
+Surgery, steroid injections and hair pieces are often expensive or may not give you the results you want.
 What does that leave you with?

-Finasteride is a prescription drug specifically formulated for the treatment of hair loss — and for most men, it works.
+Finasteride is a prescription drug FDA-approved for the treatment of hair loss — and for most men, it works.
 If you’re ready to stop losing your hair and regain your luscious locks, here’s what you need to know about finasteride.

 Which Types of Hair Loss Can Be Treated?

 A little bit of hair loss is completely normal.
 Most people lose between 50 and 100 hairs per day.
 This level of hair loss is so insignificant that it’s usually not even noticeable.
 If you’ve begun to experience noticeable hair loss, however, it could be a problem.

 There are many different forms of hair loss, each caused by different things, and they can affect men and women in different ways.

 Male pattern baldness, or androgenic alopecia, is the most common form of hair loss in men and is typically an inherited condition.
 As the condition progresses, the natural hair growth cycle begins to weaken and your hair follicles actually begin to shrink, causing your hair to become shorter and finer.